BarsilNzola/barsil-portfolio/README.md

 # Project Setup Instructions
 To run the webpage:
--clone the repository to your local machine "git clone URL" -cd in directory "cd "
+-clone the repository to your local machine "git clone URL" -cd in directory "cd Independent"
 -open index.html on your browser.

 ## Prerequisites